FG-Unofficial-Developers-Guild/FG-PFRPG-TotalEncumbrance/README.md

 * Calculate coin weight.
 Two columns, one weighed and one not.
 50 coins is 1 pound.
 (If using kg, leave this as coins per pound; the conversion will be done automatically)
 * Automate encumbrance penalties based on total weight and current carrying capacity.
 * Color-code the numbers in the penalties boxes to indicate their source.
 Red is for encumbrance and black is for armor.
 * Roll arcane spell failure chance [when appropriate](https://www.fantasygrounds.com/forums/showthread.php?48977-Advanced-3-5e-and-Pathfinder-effects&p=528377&viewfull=1#post528377).
 Alternately, based on option toggle, prompt user to roll via a chat message which includes the spell failure chance.
+The trigger for this roll is the "cast" button for the spell on the actions tab.
 * Update carrying capacities when strength-modifying effects are applied/changed/removed.
 Currently supported: 'STR: N'(increases strength score and carrying capacity), 'CARRY: N'(increases strength score only for calculating carrying capacity), and 'Ant Haul'(triples carrying capacity).
 * ~Allow equipped armor to impose a max dex of zero.
 See the last section of the Compatibility and Configuration section, below.~
 * Auto-change speed penalties based on weight encumbrance and some supported Pathfinder conditions.